- Intensive Support Team

 - Develop and implement a safety plan for a minimum of 45 school days, if necessary.

-- Special Education Service Delivery: Prior to considering a referral to MMSD Intensive Intervention Programs, the school team will implement the student’s IEP along the school’s continuum of services (and related services, such as nursing, psychology, social work, O.T., and/or counseling as required), including a less inclusive setting than the general education classroom and curriculum.
+- Special Education Service Delivery: Prior to considering a referral to MMSD Intensive Intervention Programming, the school team will implement the student’s IEP along the school’s continuum of services (and related services, such as nursing, psychology, social work, O.T., and/or counseling as required), including a less inclusive setting than the general education classroom and curriculum.
 Best practice is to document that the school has attempted interventions in the current environment and has maintained fidelity in the intervention for at least 6 weeks.

 - Inform parent/guardian of the decision to have the student reviewed at the review committee and how consideration of change in placement is made (IEP team meeting).
 Best practice is for the school team to be working along-side the parent/guardian and outside providers throughout this process